 If you would like to explore an internship at JDI, it’s a good idea to start the process well in advance.
 For a fall semester internship, we suggest starting the process during the spring and for a spring semester internship start during the fall.

-Interns will be involved in all aspects of the work - communications, fundraising, and field operations - and will work closely with the Project Coordinator, Development and Public Relations staff, and activists throughout Massachusetts.
-Interns will assist with creative development of collateral materials; recruiting volunteers; arranging for regional meetings; researching other campaigns; developing an Organizer’s Tool Kit; writing materials for multi-media campaign; assisting with maintenance of website; distribute materials; planning campaign events.
+MA WRD Campaign Interns will be involved in all aspects of the work - communications, fundraising, and field operations - and will be supervised by the MA WRD Campaign Coordinator and work closely with the Director of Communications and Development.
+Interns will assist with creative development of collateral materials; engaging WRD ambassadors and affiliates; assisting with maintenance of website; distributing materials; planning campaign events.

 Additional requirements: Familiarity with HTML helpful.